robseb/rsyocto/doc/guides/6_newFPGAconf.md

         ````
         * SOF here: `rsHAN.sof`
         * RBF here: `socfpga.rbf`
-      * With this command are two configuration files for the HPS- and Menory-System and for everything else generated
+      * With this command two configuration files for the HPS- and Memory-System and for everything else are generated
         * Output: `socfpga.periph.rbf`and `socfpga.core.rbf`

   2. **for the Cyclone V:**